Kyle Riabko: 2013–2016: What's It All About? Bacharach Reimagined

 In 2013, Riabko starred in What's It All About?
 Bacharach Reimagined at the New York Theatre Workshop.
 What's It All About? was directed by choreographer Steven Hoggett and featured Riabko's arrangements of the music of Burt Bacharach.
 Burt Bacharach attended the opening night of the show in NYC and both openings in London and said, "Kyle has done something truly unique with my music.
 He's a beautiful singer and one hell of a guitar player."

 Riabko subsequently brought the production to London, first to The Menier Chocolate Factory, and then to The Criterion Theatre in the West End as Close To You: Bacharach Reimagined.
 In the summer of 2016, Ghostlight Records released The Original London Cast Recording of Close To You: Bacharach Reimagined.
 Riabko followed the album release with solo concert performances of Bacharach Reimagined in New York City, Los Angeles, and his hometown of Saskatoon in Canada.

 In 2019, Riabko has a two-episode guest role in the Netflix series Soundtrack.

 Personal life

 Riabko married Irish actress and singer Stephanie McKeon on 6 December 2017, having met through Bacharach Reimagined.
 In February 2023, the couple announced they were expecting their first child.
+Their son was born that July.